distantmagic/paddler/README.md

     --management-port 8085
 ```

+#### Naming the Agents

+> [!NOTE]
+> Available since v0.6.0

+With the `--name` flag, you can assign each agent a custom name.
+This name will be displayed in the management dashboard and not used for any other purpose.

 ### Running Load Balancer

 Load balancer collects data from agents and exposes reverse proxy to the outside world.